 Yep, the holes have been drilled too deep - and to take up the excess

 free play the manufacturer has packed out the holes.
-In effect, then,
+In effect,

 Oh, it will work - it just won't work for very long.
-It put me in mind
+It put me in

-that when you look behind the buildings there's no
+then finding that when you look behind the buildings there's no

 The rod screw action fared a little better.